narfblock/narfblock/src/lib/README.md

 ## Prerequisites

 - CMake 2.6 or newer
-- zlib development libraries
+- zlib development libraries (optional, used for compressing files to embed)
-- GoogleTest (gtest) development libraries
+- GoogleTest (gtest) development libraries (optional, used for unit tests)

 ## Build Commands